plotdb/csscope/README.md

 when we specify `scopeTest` option, we can ensure that the style for `h2` element in the parent won't affect `h2` element in its child.

 `scopeTest` is by default `undefined` (or by default the value specified in option when calling `csscope.converter` constructor), in this case there is no scope boundary so all parent rules penetrate into their children.

+## Scope Root

+To style element of scope root, simply use `:scope` pseudo class:

+    :scope { background: #000; color: #fff}

+csscope will replace `:scope` with the corresponding scope selector.

 ## Todo